 First of all, you will be picked up from your hotel, if located in a central area of Lima.
 We can also arrange pick-up from a cruise shuttle stop or the airport for an additional fee.
 We usually start this tour at 10 am, but as it is a private one, the starting hour can be adapted a bit to your personal preferences and needs.

-There, local fishermen sell their catch of the day and repair fishing nets and boats for their next adventure offshore.
+After pick-up from your hotel, your guide takes you to one of Lima’s most traditional and colorful communities, the fishing district of Chorrillos.
+Here, you will visit an artisanal fish market and pier.
+(By the way, if you´re interested in fresh, local food, you might want to check out our blog about Sustainable Gastronomy).
+Local fishermen sell their catch of the day on this market and repair fishing nets and boats for their next adventure offshore.
 While they share their experiences and views on today’s challenges of artisanal fishing, your local guide shows you the incredible variety of Peruvian seafood.
-Without a doubt, essential to the diets of ancient and modern Peruvians.
+The latter is essential to the diets of both traditional and modern Peruvians.

 I’m Alfredo, partner and expert tour leader at Alternative Peru, an educational and sustainable tourism company based in Lima; and founder of Social Andean Expedition, an initiative that provides solar energy to schools in vulnerable communities, through sustainable tourism programs.
 I graduated in Communications in Peru, and lived and studied in different Asian countries, where I worked as an advertiser, journalist and chef.

 My long stay in other culturally rich countries encouraged me to take a deeper look into my own people, embrace my own culture, and return home to work for the less privileged in Peru.

 I firmly believe in the transformative power of responsible tourism to strengthen the economies and dignity of the most vulnerable peoples of Peru, I see the same values in RESPONS.